 Recent Blog Posts

-A Year Of Flow and Mobility Nobody else is responsible for your growth Creativity is a muscle.
+Nobody else is responsible for your growth Creativity is a muscle.
 It must be stretched and exercised to grow and stay healthy.
 This is true not only for personal projects but also professionally.

 On Diversifying Your Life and Interests I recently read a blog post entitled It's Okay to Code on Nights and Weekends.
 In it, the author describes their personal journey with self-acceptance as someone who codes as both a career and a hobby.